oshaie2/homelab-attack-path-1/README.md

 Future versions of this homelab will include additional hosts, segmented networks, pivoting, and multiple attack paths to better simulate enterprise environments.

+## Conclusion

+This homelab was built to simulate a realistic Active Directory compromise from an assumed-breach perspective.
+Rather than relying on a single vulnerability, the attack path required chaining together multiple weaknesses including Kerberoasting, ACL abuse, lateral movement, credential discovery, ADCS abuse, and DCSync.

+The most valuable lesson from this project was learning how seemingly minor misconfigurations can combine to create a complete domain compromise.
+Throughout the engagement, BloodHound was used to identify relationships between users, groups, workstations, and certificate templates, allowing each step of the attack path to be planned and executed methodically.

+This project also reinforced the importance of enumeration.
+Every stage of the attack depended on information gathered during the previous stage, mirroring the way real-world Active Directory assessments are performed.

+Future iterations of this homelab will expand the environment with additional users, workstations, segmented networks, and dedicated pivot hosts.
+The goal is to create more complex attack paths that require tunneling, pivoting, and multi-host lateral movement while continuing to improve operational speed, consistency, and decision-making during Active Directory engagements.